How to Achieve Accurate Identity Matching without the Sweat Equity

 - Tweak your matching tool’s settings so that more than 70% of matches are automatically made.
 BUT, these looser settings will generate false positives—matches that are made despite the two records referring to different people.

 - Ignore the 30% of matches that should be made and treat them all as non-matches.
 BUT, this excessive number of “false negatives” leaves your systems riddled with duplicates.

 - Commit to sweat equity.
-Muster together a team of data stewards or health information management (HIM) staff—a team that will go through the queue of potential matches one by one, potentially taking years and costing many hundreds of thousands of dollars in operational expenses.
-For example, faced with 500,000 matchable record pairs, a typical MDM implementation will automatically find 350,000—leaving the other 150,000 in a queue of potential matches that will take 4 full time employees 2 years to resolve.
+Muster together a team of data stewards or health information management (HIM) staff—a team that will go through the queue of “suspected duplicates” one by one, potentially taking years and costing many hundreds of thousands of dollars in operational expenses.
+For example, faced with 500,000 matchable record pairs, a typical MDM implementation will automatically find 350,000—leaving the other 150,000 in a queue of suspected duplicates that will take 4 full time employees 2 years to resolve.

 So while many MDM and MPI solutions claim much higher match accuracy rates, their dirty little secret is that these higher rates require you to be ok with (1) having a lot of false positives and incorrectly merging together records for different people, (2) having a lot of false negatives and having excessively high duplicate rates, often 20% or higher, or (3) getting nice and sweaty for a year or more.

 Why do current matching solutions require so much sweat equity?

 Current state-of-the-art matching solutions use deterministic or probabilistic algorithms to match two patient or customer records together.
 These algorithms match two records by comparing them directly to each other.
 If the demographic data between the two records is close, then a match is made.
 This demographic data includes attributes like name, address, birthdate, and social security number.